 Yes, and I’m so glad you asked this question!
 I often keep my cooked penne pasta separate from the rest of the soup so that it can’t absorb so much of the liquid.
 To serve, reheat the cooked penne pasta and place it into the bottom of your serving bowls, then ladle the hot soup over the pasta then garnish with parsley and parmesan.

-Printable Directions for Making Pasta Fagioli with Sausage
+Printable Pasta Fagioli Recipe

 - ½ lb.
 Italian sausage, crumbled (or use regular pork sausage and add 1 tsp.
 Italian seasonings in addition to spices listed below)